awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

   Currently, the git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
 Attempting to pass a Git URL reference to non\-CodeBuild actions results in an error\.

-CodePipeline prompts you to add an Bitbucket Cloud app to your repo when you create a connection\.
+CodePipeline prompts you to add a Bitbucket Cloud app to your repo when you create a connection\.
 If you use the console to create or edit your pipeline, CodePipeline creates a Bitbucket webhook that starts your pipeline when a change occurs in the repository\.
 You must have already created your Bitbucket account and repository before you can connect through the `CodeStarSourceConnection` action\.
 Use your Bitbucket account when you create a connection so that CodePipeline can use the Bitbucket repository for source stages in pipelines\.

-For more infomation, see [how Bitbucket apps work](https://confluence.atlassian.com/bitbucket/bitbucket-cloud-add-ons-780871938.html) in the Bitbucket developer documentation
+For more information, see [how Bitbucket apps work](https://confluence.atlassian.com/bitbucket/bitbucket-cloud-add-ons-780871938.html) in the Bitbucket developer documentation

 **Topics**
 + [Action Type](#action-reference-CodestarConnectionSource-type)